 Is a redraw facility right for you?

-Although making extra repayments and having a redraw facility offers many advantages, it will likely only help the right type of borrower.
+Although making extra repayments and having a redraw facility offers many advantages, it might not be worth it for every borrower.
 It's important to determine whether a redraw facility will suit your financial circumstances and your personal approach.

 | Disclosure | |||||||||||